 Birmingham is unique among UK airports for its rail integration: the AirRail Link is a free, fully automated cable-driven people mover (Doppler Cable Liner, opened 2003) that connects the terminal to Birmingham International rail station in 90 seconds, running every 2 minutes 24/7.

-Smoking is prohibited throughout the AirRail Link (enclosed public-transport vehicle, UK Smoke-free Premises law).
+Smoking is prohibited throughout the AirRail Link (an enclosed public-transport vehicle).
 Smoke at the airport’s landside zone before boarding.
 From Birmingham International station:

 • London Euston — 75 minutes (West Coast Main Line, every 20 minutes during the day)